DivergerThinking/TRGCON24/README.md

 ### Autocomplete

-How does it work and how do they compare?
-- code generation
-- smart rewrites
+Both Cursor and Copilot have autocomplete functionality.
+They are very similar but the main difference is that they have a different context retrieval mechanism and that Cursor's autocomplete also includes two interesting features:
-- multi-line autocomplete (cursor)
+- multi-line autocomplete
-- cursor prediction (cursor)
+- cursor prediction
 https://www.cursor.com/features

 ### Chat